viraljain7/JavaScript-investigation/Notes.md

 ### 2. substring(startIndex, endIndex)

-- Extracts a portion of a string and returns it as a new string.
+> [!NOTE]
-- **Key Points:**
+>
-  - `startIndex:` The index at which to begin extraction (inclusive).
+> - Extracts a portion of a string and returns it as a new string.
-  - `endIndex`: The index before which to end extraction (exclusive).
+> - **Key Points:**
-  - If `endIndex` is omitted or less than startIndex, arguments are swapped.
+> - If startIndex is greater than endIndex, the method swaps the two values, which means string.substring(5, 2) is equivalent to string.substring(2, 5).
-  - Negative indexes are treated as 0.
+> - Negative indices are treated as 0.
-    Examples:
+> - Does not accept negative values for startIndex and endIndex.

 ```javascript
 const str = "Hello World";